DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-19-round-3-research-findings.md

 - Gain a deeper understanding of users’ behaviour when using the service – in particular, when users will claim throughout the claim period
 - Test the journey for users that have a more significant number of mentors and work with more than one provider

+## User needs addressed by this research

+{% from "user-need/macro.njk" import appUserNeed %}
+{{ appUserNeed({
+  description: "As a multi-academy trust,
+  I need to be able to submit claims on behalf of other schools within our trust, So that I am able to reduce the burden on schools having to submit claims individually."
+}) }}

+{{ appUserNeed({
+  description: "As a multi-academy trust,
+  I need to be able to view claims across the different schools within our trust, So that, we can manage the number of claims and funding across our trust."
+}) }}

 ## Key insights

 ### Multi Academy Trusts (MATs) have different needs depending on their size and structure